Officials: Suspect in 3 Puerto Rico policemen killings dead

 The three police officers were slain while involved in a case that began Monday afternoon in the northern city of Carolina, just east of the capital of San Juan.

-Trinidad said Rivera was initially involved in a car accident and pulled out a gun when police arrived.
+López said Rivera was initially involved in a car accident and pulled out a rifle when police arrived.

-Rivera then tried to steal the motorcycle of one officer, but he failed and shot the officer, who was lying on the ground, Trinidad said.
-Rivera next hijacked a car from a civilian to get away and headed to Isla Verde, where he shot at officers waiting for him and then ran into a nearby public housing complex to hide, Trinidad said.
+Rivera then tried to steal the motorcycle of one officer, but he failed and shot the officer, who was lying on the ground, López said.
+Rivera next hijacked a car from a civilian to get away and headed to Isla Verde, where he shot at officers waiting for him and then ran into a nearby public housing complex to hide, López said.

 His body was found before dawn Tuesday at a street corner on the other side of the highway from the housing complex.
 Authorities said the sign left on the body read: “I am responsible for the killing of the policeman(men).
 Here it is.”